 How much time does it take a claimant to receive an offer after his/her claim has been received by the Administrator’s Office?

-In 2017-2018, one-third of the offer letters were issued by the Administrator’s Office within one month of receiving the claim, and 75% were sent within three months.
-All in all, in 2017-2018, 88% of the offer letters were sent within six months after receiving the claim.
-The remaining 12% of the Offer letters issued in 2017-2018 were issued between six and twelve months after receiving the claims and were for large and complex claims, involving back and forth discussions between the claimant and the Administrator’s Office and the issuance of a draft offer.
-Note that statutory interest accrues in favour of the claimant during the claim assessment process (Question 9 above refers).
+In 2018-2019, 20% of the offer letters were issued by the Administrator’s Office within one month of receiving the claim, and 52% were sent within three months.
+All in all, in 2018-2019, 76% of the offer letters were sent within six months after receiving the claim, 8% of the offer letters were, however, sent more than one year after receiving the claims.
+These were for large and complex claims, involving back and forth discussions between the claimant and the Administrator’s Office and the issuance of draft offers.
+Note that statutory interest accrues in favour of the claimant during the claim assessment process.
+(Table 5 of the Annual Report indicates the timelines for assessment of the claims.)

 What is the maximum liability of the SOPF for all claims from one oil spill?